5 Things You Need to Know Before You

 Transcription program out there . . . .

 After the online book learning, the first 3 training CDs, practice exams, and working closely with finished reports, specific testing may reveal that the student is doing excellent in all areas but one.
 (In fact, it’s more likely to be two or three.)

 For example, one student may need more radiology training.
 Another may show an aptitude for radiology but may need more laboratory practice.
 Yet another student who has mastered both radiology and laboratory, may still have a few deficiencies in the pathology area.

 It’s okay.
 It’s great in fact!
-What is important is that, with a program in place that provides for specific testing and multiple analyses of your work reports and exams, your experienced instructor is able to identify those deficiencies in order to focus on them more completely.
+What is important is that, with a program in place that provides for specific testing and multiple analyses of your work reports and exams, your experienced instructor can identify those deficiencies to focus on them more completely.

-    That in a nutshell is one of the primary reasons why our Job Placement Rate is 100% for our Advanced MT + Editing graduates!
+That, in a nutshell, is one of the primary reasons why our Job Placement Rate is 100% for our Advanced MT and Editing Program graduates!

 Insist on a Certified Medical Transcription Training Instructor

 Speaking of practice, who’s training you?
 Does the program you’re considering come with certified instructors?
 Or are the instructors the same people that help the automotive and plumbing students with their questions?

 Medical transcription is something that has been passed down from generation to generation and person to person even before the typewriter was invented.
 To get the direct and specific industry experience you need, you need to have feedback and comments from an experienced transcriptionist.
 You need this experienced transcription to be responsible for YOUR education by constructively grading your reports, giving you helpful feedback, and helping you with issues you just won’t find in textbooks.
 To make sure your instructor is properly trained, insist on a certified medical transcription training instructor and nothing less.